claudecodeguide.dev

 └── Sub-agent 3: worktree ../fix-44, branch fix/issue-44

-Each sub-agent has a clean working directory, a focused context, and can commit independently.
+Each sub-agent has a clean working directory, a focused context, and commits independently.
+I've run this pattern on batches of 8 issues at a time.

 Three sub-agents, three worktrees, one command